oliverfindl/database-pdo/README.md

 * Class initialization is same as for [PDO](https://secure.php.net/manual/en/class.pdo.php) class
 * Ping method doesn't require any argument
-* Insert method has 3 argumens:
+* Insert method has 3 arguments:
 	* Table (required), into which will be data inserted
 	* Data (required), which has to be array of associative arrays
 	* Mode (optional):